 Moreover, these visual aids help children to understand the instructions that you as a teacher or parent want them to learn.
 Visual aids help in supporting the emotional behavior of the child.
 In addition to that, the visual aids also make your learning engaging and help calm down the agitated or angry child.

-- The use of visual aids helps children to understand verbal instruction and how they can respond to the different situations to solve the problem.
+- The use of visual aids helps children to understand verbal instruction and how they can respond to different situations to solve the problem.

 - Visual aids help in overcoming various environmental-related challenges.